freshfieldio/flutter_sdk/README.md

 # 🥕 Freshfield Flutter SDK

 Official Flutter SDK package for integrating Freshfield updates.
-This SDK allows you to fetch and display updates, features, and changes from your Freshfield dashboard directly in your Flutter app.
+This SDK allows you to fetch and display updates from your Freshfield dashboard directly in your Flutter app.

 > Since freshfield is in the early stages of development, we recommend you to take a look at an example implementation.
 > [example/lib/main.dart](example/lib/main.dart).

 ## Installation